NurtenC/OOP_GROUP17/README.md

  ```bash
 make clean
 ```
-This will delete the hellofltk.exe file.
+This will delete the ExpenseTracker.exe file.

 ---